afpeluso/morse-code-pi/README.md

 If `TWITTER_ENABLED` is set to false, it won't try to load `twitter_config.yml`

 #### twitter_config.yml
-This file must be created by the user, and should contain the API Keys and Access Tokens necessary for Twitter integration.
+In order to enable Twitter integration, this file should be created by the user, and should contain the API Keys and Access Tokens.
 (You will need to set up an application on your Twitter account to get these keys.)

 `twitter_config.example.yml` contains the template.
 Copy it to `twitter_config.yml` and replace the values appropriately.